saverymax/qdriven-chiqa-summarization/README.md

 ### Runnning baselines
-Running the baselines is simple and can be done while the qdriven_env is active.
+Running the baselines is simple and can be done while the qdriven_env environment is active.
 ```
 python baselines.py --dataset=chiqa
 ```